estuary/flow/site/docs/concepts/derivations.md

 than a delayed transformation will respect its ordering delay relative to the publishing times of other historical documents also being read.

-Event-driven workflows a great fit for reacting to events as they occur, but aren’t terribly good at taking action when something _hasn’t_ happened:
+Event-driven workflows are a great fit for reacting to events as they occur, but aren’t terribly good at taking action when something _hasn’t_ happened:

 > * A user adds a product to their cart, but then doesn’t complete a purchase.